mikelma/craftium/craftium-docs/index.md

 ## Features ✨

 - **Super extensible 🧩:** Minetest is built with modding in mind!
 The game engine is completely extensible using the [Lua](https://www.lua.org) programming language.
 Easily create mods to implement the environment that suits the needs of your research!
+See [environments](./environments.md) for a showcase of what is possible with craftium.

 - **Extensive documentation 📚:** Craftium extensively [documents](https://craftium.readthedocs.io) how to [use](./getting-started.md) existing [environments](./environments.md) and [create](./creating-envs.md) new ones.
 The documentation also includes a low-level [reference](./reference.md) of the exported Python classes and gymnasium [Wrappers](./wrappers.md), [extensions to the Lua API](./lua_functions.md), and [code examples](./lua_env_cookbook.md).
 Moreover, Craftium greatly benefits from existing Minetest documentation like the [wiki](https://wiki.minetest.net/Main_Page), [reference](https://api.minetest.net/), and [modding book](https://rubenwardy.com/minetest_modding_book/en/basics/getting_started.html).